Somatic symptom disorderSomatic symptom and related disorders; Somatization disorder; Somatiform disorders; Briquet syndrome; Illness anxiety disorder

 SSD is a long-term (chronic) condition.
 Working with your health care providers and following your treatment plan is important for managing with this disorder.

 When to Contact a Medical Professional

-Counseling or other psychological interventions may help people who are prone to somatization learn other ways of dealing with stresses.
-This may help reduce the intensity of the symptoms.
+Counseling may help people who are prone to SSD learn other ways of dealing with stress.
+This may help reduce the intensity of symptoms.

-Greenberg DB, Braun IM, Cassem NH.
-Functional somatic symptoms and somatoform disorders.
-In: Stern TA, Rosenbaum JF, Fava M, Biederman J, Rauch SL, eds.
+Gerstenblith TA, Kontos N. Somatic symptom disorders.
+In: Stern TA, Rosenbaum JF, Fava M, et al, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
-1st ed.
-Philadelphia, Pa: Mosby Elsevier;2008:chap 24.
+2nd ed.
+Philadelphia, PA: Elsevier Mosby; 2015:chap 24.